archiewood/duckdb-gsheets/README.md

+**🚧 WARNING - Work in Progress**: Here be many dragons 🚧

-# Gsheets
+# DuckDB GSheets

-This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.

----

-This extension, Gsheets, allow you to read and write to Google Sheets.
+This extension, GSheets, allow you to read and write to Google Sheets using DuckDB.

 ## Usage